-After the student has met with a Student Services advisor, counselor, or faculty advisor to develop an Academic Success Contract, the advisor will release the restriction to restore the student's access to the registration system.
+If the appeal is approved, the student must meet with a counselor or advisor to develop an Academic Success Contract; the registration hold will then be removed to restore the student's access to the registration system.
 Students should understand that course availability may be limited, and that there should be no expectation of availability of the courses from which they may have been dropped.
 A student who fails to adhere to the conditions specified on the Academic Success Contract, at any point during the semester, will have his registration deleted.
 Students who have been granted an appeal are not eligible to participate in intercollegiate athletics, as the primary goal is to improve academic performance.